LearnWeb3DAO/Defi-Exchange/README.md

   module.exports = { CRYPTO_DEV_TOKEN_CONTRACT_ADDRESS };
   ```

 - Lets deploy the contract to `rinkeby` network.
-Create a new file named `deploy.js` under the `scripts` folder
+Create a new file, or replace the existing default one, named `deploy.js` under the `scripts` folder

 - Now we would write some code to deploy the contract in `deploy.js` file.